nsat/space-services-user-guide/AttitudeControl.md

 ## Setting ADCS on windows

-If the user knows ahead of time what the are of interest is (e.g. tracking a point on earth or facing a fixed direction) then this information can be provided in [`adcs_config`](https://developers.spire.com/tasking-api-docs/#adcs_config) on the  payload window.
+If the user knows ahead of time what the area of interest is (e.g. tracking a point on earth or facing a fixed direction) then this information can be provided in [`adcs_config`](https://developers.spire.com/tasking-api-docs/#adcs_config) on the  payload window.
 For example, to take a photo of a location on earth, the user would schedule an [`PAYLOAD_IPI`](https://developers.spire.com/tasking-api-docs/#payload_ipi) window to have the the `IPI` aperture track that location:

 ```json
 {